How much does it cost to start up a new online business?

 Obviously, any business requires a place to operate.
 In the real-world, that’s an office or storefront.
 Online, we’re talking about your website.
 And that website requires web hosting to even exist.

-In almost all cases, their cheapest Startup Plan will serve just fine.
-You can lock it in for only $3.95/month if you pre-pay upfront.
+When it comes to Siteground, their cheapest Startup Plan will serve just fine.
+You can lock it in for only $4.99/month if you pre-pay upfront.
 I believe it may be about a 2-year upfront pre-payment.
-After your initial pre-paid period is over, it will run $11.95/month.
+After your initial pre-paid period is over, it will run $14.99/month.

 #2 – EMAIL LIST HOSTING